mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 ```

 ## اسناد java در API های عمومی
 There is nothing quite so helpful and satisfying as a well-described public API.
-The java-
-docs for the standard Java library are a case in point.
-It would be difficult, at best, to write
-Java programs without them.
+The javadocs for the standard Java library are a case in point.
+It would be difficult, at best, to write Java programs without them.
 If you are writing a public API, then you should certainly write good javadocs for it.
 But keep in mind the rest of the advice in this chapter.
-Javadocs can be just as misleading,
-nonlocal, and dishonest as any other kind of comment.
+Javadocs can be just as misleading, nonlocal, and dishonest as any other kind of comment.

 # کامنت های بد
 Most comments fall into this category.
-Usually they are crutches or excuses for poor code
-or justifications for insufficient decisions, amounting to little more than the programmer
-talking to himself.
+Usually they are crutches or excuses for poor code or justifications for insufficient decisions, amounting to little more than the programmer talking to himself.

 ## غرزدن
-Plopping in a comment just because you feel you should or because the process requires it,
-is a hack.
-If you decide to write a comment, then spend the time necessary to make sure it
-is the best comment you can write.
+Plopping in a comment just because you feel you should or because the process requires it, is a hack.
+If you decide to write a comment, then spend the time necessary to make sure it is the best comment you can write.
-Here, for example, is a case I found in FitNesse, where a comment might indeed have
+Here, for example, is a case I found in FitNesse, where a comment might indeed have been useful.
-been useful.
 But the author was in a hurry or just not paying much attention.
-His mum-
-bling left behind an enigma:
+His mumbling left behind an enigma:

 ```java
 public void loadProperties()